 resistant to fading than others.
 The following steps are recommended.
 If you wish to

 insure the best in fade resistance, use a fresh solution, thoroughly saturate the

 wood’s surface with the wood stain dye, burnish the dried dye stain surface, and using a UV protecting sealer to help protect the aniline dye colors for several years.
 Polish the sealer if needed.
-Our aniline dyes are very powerful, they are not diluted, and each of the wood dye, five color packages, will make up to 1 quart of dye stain.
-Visit Our Aniline Dye Stain Photo Gallery
+Our aniline dyes are very powerful, they are not diluted, and each of the wood dye, five gram color packets, will make up to 1 quart of dye stain.
+Visit Our Aniline Dye Photo Gallery

 recommendations , and use a 240 -320 grit sandpaper for the in between seal coat